 ABREK, Haydée

 In an age where newspapers make a speciality of trying to publish everything remotely private or secret about even the most unfamous 'celebrity', it is hard to credit the modesty of the Victorian press.
-And that modesty and respect is the reason I can’t identify Mlle or Madame Abrek for you.
+And that modesty and respect are the reason I can’t identify Mlle or Madame Abrek for you.

 The lady had a short career on the British platform and stage – just the time it took for the Franco-Prussian war to do its thing – but, during that time, I can find no journal which let out her aristocratic identity.